API

 1. User prompt

-"How saturated is the dental market in Travis County, Texas, and what share of practices belong to a DSO?"
+"How saturated is the dental market in Austin, Texas, and what share of practices belong to a DSO?"

 2. Agent calls get_territory_summary